guangzhengli/guangzhengli.github.io/content/blog/how-to-integrate-umami-for-free-to-blog-site.md

 ---
 This article is about how to integrate [umami](https://umami.is/) website analytics to your website for free.
 The database use  [postgres](https://supabase.com/docs/guides/database) with 500M storage limit provided by [supabase](https://app.supabase.com/).

 The [umami](https://umami.is/) service is hosted with [vercel](https://vercel.com/).
 Thanks to the excellent service capabilities of cloud vendors, you can integrate *umami* in less than 10 minutes.
-You can see the umami dashboard by clicking on [Dashboard](https://umami-ochre-nu.vercel.app/share/o3zAba1V/guangzhengli).
+You can see the umami dashboard by clicking the [Dashboard](https://umami-ochre-nu.vercel.app/share/o3zAba1V/guangzhengli).

 <!--more-->